Port of Call Katakolon (Olympia), Greece

 Olympia Ruins

-Olympia, the site of the original Olympic games, lies about 20 miles from Katakolon.
-DIY Transport options include taxis (exorbitant fees), the train (cheap but infrequent service), or car rental (needs booking ahead).
+Olympia, the site of the original Olympic games, lies about 20 miles (32km) from Katakolon.
+The ruins are more easily reached as a shore excursion, as DIY transport options are poor (taxis - exorbitant fees, train - cheap but infrequent service, car rental - booking ahead).
 At the ruins don't miss the Temple of Hera, the Temple of Zeus (one of the Seven Wonders of the Ancient World) and the huge Stadium.
 Recently the past was brought back to life where some of the events of the 2004 Greek Olympics were held here.

 Olympia Museum